10 Alternative Financing Solutions Instead of a Business Loan

 Negatives

-• Personal liability: In some cases, you may be personally responsible for invoices they can’t collect on if your business fails.
+• Personal liability: In some cases, you may be personally responsible for invoices they can’t collect if your business fails.
 However, some lenders offer non-recourse factoring to businesses with solid histories.

-3. Merchant Cash Advances
+4. Merchant Cash Advances

 Positives